Copyright 2014-2020 Hidden Wirral

 In nineteenth century Birkenhead, on Easter Monday, children would gather in the Park carrying baskets of coloured eggs.
 The child who had the biggest and most colourful won a prize, and then the children played a game with the eggs, rolling them down the grassy mounds near Ashville Road, known locally as The Bonks.
 Wickets were placed at the foot of the mounds, and the object of the game was to roll the eggs through the wickets without breaking them.
 The two best players were given prizes.
 Afterwards some of the children performed an Easter Egg Dance.
 The Bonks, which may have been prehistoric burial mounds, were later declared to be an eyesore by the town council and they had them demolished.

 In the 1840s May Day was celebrated with a carnival, during which a procession went from Abbey Street, down from Chester Street, up Hamilton Street and to a green field, later Hinson Street, where the Maypole was erected and a collection was taken.
 The procession was made up of men dressed as women, wearing bright chintz dresses, including a male May Queen, sometimes bearded!
 When the procession reached the field, women joined the group and together they danced around the Maypole.
 Later, the parade consisted of lorries containing tableaux, bands, and dancers, with the fire engine at the back.
-This came to an end with the First World War, although, according to Norman ‘Nomad’ Ellison, as late as the fifties a “pathetic relic” could be seen in the poorer areas of Birkenhead, where children escorted a May Queen and asked for pennies, which Nomad regarded as a degeneration into “shameless cadging.”
+This came to an end with the First World War, although, according to Norman ‘Nomad’ Ellison, as late as the fifties a “pathetic relic” could be seen in the poorer areas of Birkenhead, where children escorted a May Queen and asked for pennies, which Nomad regarded as a degeneration into “shameless cadging.” in the 20th Century, Chasing the Dragon was very Popular in Birkenhead.

 At Christmas, the Mummers play was performed in Oxton and Claughton by mummers known as the Golloshons.